-- Underwear - I bought a pack of "granny panties" from Costco
+- Underwear - I bought a pack from Costco

-- Toiletries (travel sized) - face wash, face cream, body wash, hand cream, lip balm, shampoo, conditioner, toothbrush, toothpaste, hair brush, deodorant, Evian facial spray
+- Toiletries - face wash, face cream, body wash, hand cream, lip balm, shampoo, conditioner, toothbrush, toothpaste, hair brush, deodorant

-- Peri bottle - the hospital gave me one the first time around, so this wasn't necessary but you can pack one just in case.
+Peri bottle - the hospital gave me one, so this wasn't necessary but I've heard many moms prefer this one.

 - ID/ Health Card